 The unrecognized software appears on the Application Control - Software Changes page in the Workload Security console.
 On that page, an administrator can click Allow or Block to create an allow or block rule for that piece of software on a particular computer.
 An allow or block rule takes precedence over the default action specified in the policy.
 See Monitor new and changed software.

-To see the ruleset for a computer, go to Policies > Common Objects > Rules > Application Control Rulesets.
+To see the software ruleset for a computer, go to Policies > Common Objects > Rules > Application Control Rules > Software Rulesets.
 To see which rules are part of a ruleset, double-click the ruleset and go to the Rules tab.
 The Rules tab displays the pieces of software that have rules associated with them and enables you to change allow rules to block, and vice versa.

 Events & Reports > Events > Application Control Events > Security Events displays all unrecognized software that either has been run on a computer or has been prevented from running by a block rule.
 You can filter this list by time period and other criteria.

 For each event (except aggregated events), you can click View rules to change the rule from Allow to Block or vice versa.
-Deep Security Agent 10.2 or later includes event aggregation logic to reduce the volume of logs when the same event occurs repeatedly.
+The version 10.2+ agent includes event aggregation logic to reduce the volume of logs when the same event occurs repeatedly.

 Software can be: